 Derek Bruitzman

-It is with great pleasure that I welcome you to the community of St John’s Primary School.
+It is with great pleasure that I welcome you to the St John’s Primary School community.

 Kind Regards,